Building Maintenance18 min read

 • Cracks that are widening over time (mark them with a pencil and date to track growth)

-• Cracks that run through the full depth of a concrete element (not just surface)
+• Cracks that run through the full depth of a concrete element (not just surface crazing)

-• Diagonal cracks near columns or beam supports (may indicate shear failure)
+• Diagonal cracks near columns or beam supports (may indicate shear failure — one of the most dangerous crack patterns)

-• Horizontal cracks in walls or retaining structures (may indicate lateral pressure)
+• Horizontal cracks in walls or retaining structures (may indicate lateral earth pressure or hydrostatic pressure)

-• Cracks with offset — where one side is higher than the other (indicates structural movement)
+• Cracks with offset — where one side is higher than the other (indicates active structural movement or differential settlement)

-Why it matters: Structural cracks allow water and air to reach the reinforcing steel inside the concrete, accelerating corrosion.
-In Texas's humid climate, this corrosion process can reduce a structure's load capacity within 5–10 years if left unaddressed.
+Why it matters in Texas: Structural cracks allow water and air to reach the reinforcing steel inside the concrete, initiating corrosion.
+In Texas's humid climate — Houston averages 75% relative humidity year-round — this corrosion process can reduce a structure's load capacity within 5–10 years if left unaddressed.
+Research from the University of Texas at Austin on Texas highway bridges found that carbonation-induced corrosion progresses 20–30% faster in the state's hot, humid climate compared to northern states, because higher temperatures accelerate the chemical reactions that break down the passive oxide layer protecting rebar.

-Repair options: Epoxy crack injection restores structural integrity for cracks that are stable.
-For active cracks (still moving), polyurethane injection provides a flexible seal.
-CFRP strengthening may be needed if the cracking indicates insufficient structural capacity.
+Repair options: Epoxy crack injection ($10–30 per linear foot) restores structural integrity for cracks that are stable and dormant.
+For active cracks that are still moving, polyurethane injection provides a flexible seal that accommodates ongoing movement.
+CFRP strengthening ($75–150 per square foot) may be needed if the cracking indicates insufficient structural capacity — for example, when a building has been re-purposed for heavier loads than originally designed.
 Learn more about crack types and when to act in our concrete crack injection guide.

 Concrete spalling damage exposing corroded rebar in a commercial building requiring structural repair